codepath/android_guides/Using-Context.md

 startActivity(intent)
 ```

-When explicitly starting a component two pieces of information are required:
+When explicitly starting a component, two pieces of information are required:
 * package name, which identifies the application that contains the component.
 * fully-qualified Java class name for the component.